This post is about Windsor Castle, including ticket prices, cheap or discounted tickets, and whether 2-for-1 tickets are available.

 His son, King George IV picked up the work his father had done, managing to spend double what his father did to bring the interiors of the Castle to a modern 19th-century luxury design and it is a lot of his work that visitors still see today.

 George’s niece, Queen Victoria, initially found Windsor to be ‘prison-like’ but she lived here with her husband and it was here that he died in 1861.

 Both Victoria and her husband, Prince Albert, were eventually buried in the Home Park here.

 Queen Elizabeth II, spent the majority of her childhood here with her sister and the rooms the princesses lived in were specially reinforced during the Blitz and Windsor was considered the best place for them to stay during the bombings.

-Windsor was the primary home for the Queen’s children when they were growing up and today it is where she spends the majority of her time.
+Windsor was also the primary home for the Queen’s children - including our current King Charles III - when they were growing up and today it is where she spends the majority of her time.

 Windsor Castle hosts just as many banquets and state events as Buckingham Palace does, although the latter is far more famous.